OmniaSwelam/pingpong_game_python/README.md

-A ping pong game create with Turtle graphics in python.
+A ping pong game created with Turtle graphics in python.